brunomikoski/ScriptableObjectCollection/README.md

 This package is available on OpenUPM: https://openupm.com/packages/com.brunomikoski.scriptableobjectcollection

-To add it the package to your project:
+To add the package to your project:

 - open `Edit/Project Settings/Package Manager`
 - add a new Scoped Registry: